Russia's Lavrov visits Sudan on diplomatic push in Africa's Sahel

 Sudan's foreign ministry has previously denied the presence of Wagner, which is owned by Yevgeny Prigozhin, an ally of Russian President Vladimir Putin.

-In Khartoum, Lavrov was due to meet Foreign Minister designate, Ali al-Sadeq, as well as other officials, SUNA said.

-Sudan courted Russian support in the final years before former President Omar al-Bashir was toppled in a 2019 uprising.
-Before the coup 15 months ago, civilian Sudanese parties that shared power with the army after Bashir's overthrow formed closer ties with the West.
+Lavrov acknowledged the presence of Wagner contractors in neighbouring Central African Republic and praised an announcement by Sudan's deputy ruling council head General Mohamed Hamdan Dagalo that the border between the countries had been closed, saying it would stop the spread of militants.

-The deputy leader of Sudan's ruling council and head of its powerful paramilitary Rapid Support Forces (RSF), General Mohamed Hamdan Dagalo, better known as Hemedti, visited Russia the day before the Feb.
+Dagalo, head of the powerful paramilitary Rapid Support Forces and better known as Hemedti, visited Russia the day before its Feb.
 24, 2022 invasion of Ukraine and expressed openness to hosting a Russian base.

+While Bashir courted Russian support, civilian Sudanese parties that shared power with the army after his overthrow until the coup 15 months ago formed closer ties with the West.

+In Khartoum, Lavrov met his counterpart Ali al-Sadeq as well as the head of Sudan's ruling council, General Abdel Fattah al-Burhan, and Hemedti.

-(Reporting by Khalid Abdelaziz, writing by Nafisa Eltahir; Editing by Aidan Lewis and Frank Jack Daniel)
+(Reporting by Khalid Abdelaziz, writing by Nafisa Eltahir; editing by Aidan Lewis, Frank Jack Daniel and Mark Heinrich)

 ((Nafisa.Eltahir@thomsonreuters.com;))